nazarov-pro/spring-actuator/assets/docs/spring-actuator.md

 Auditing, health, and metrics gathering can also be automatically applied to the application.
 ``

+Note: All timestamps that are consumed by the endpoints, either as query parameters or in the request body, must be formatted as an offset date and time as specified in **ISO 8601**.

 ## 2. Endpoints

+- `auditevents` Exposes audit events information for the current application.
+Requires an AuditEventRepository bean.
+- `beans` Displays a complete list of all the Spring beans in your application.
+- `caches` Exposes available caches.
+- `conditions` Shows the conditions that were evaluated on configuration and auto-configuration classes and the reasons why they did or did not match.
+- `configprops` Displays a collated list of all @ConfigurationProperties.
+- `env` Exposes properties from Spring’s ConfigurableEnvironment.
+- `flyway` Shows any Flyway database migrations that have been applied.
+Requires one or more Flyway beans.
+- `health` Shows application health information.
+- `httptrace` Displays HTTP trace information (by default, the last 100 HTTP request-response exchanges).
+Requires an HttpTraceRepository bean.
+- `info` Displays arbitrary application info.
+- `integrationgraph` Shows the Spring Integration graph.
+Requires a dependency on spring-integration-core.
+- `loggers` Shows and modifies the configuration of loggers in the application.
+- `liquibase` Shows any Liquibase database migrations that have been applied.
+Requires one or more Liquibase beans.
+- `metrics` Shows ‘metrics’ information for the current application.
+- `mappings` Displays a collated list of all @RequestMapping paths.
+- `scheduledtasks` Displays the scheduled tasks in your application.
+- `sessions` Allows retrieval and deletion of user sessions from a Spring Session-backed session store.
+Requires a Servlet-based web application using Spring Session.
+- `shutdown` Lets the application be gracefully shutdown.
+Disabled by default.
+- `startup` Shows the startup steps data collected by the ApplicationStartup.
+Requires the SpringApplication to be configured with a BufferingApplicationStartup.
+- `threaddump` Performs a thread dump.
+- `heapdump` Returns an hprof heap dump file.
+Requires a HotSpot JVM.
+- `jolokia` Exposes JMX beans over HTTP (when Jolokia is on the classpath, not available for WebFlux).
+Requires a dependency on jolokia-core.
+- `logfile` Returns the contents of the logfile (if logging.file.name or logging.file.path properties have been set).
+  Supports the use of the HTTP Range header to retrieve part of the log file’s content.
+- `prometheus` Exposes metrics in a format that can be scraped by a Prometheus server.
+Requires a dependency on micrometer-registry-prometheus.

 Base path for actuator endpoints is configurable by `management.endpoints.web.base-path` property (default is `/actuator`), server port also configured by `management.server.port=8081` property. (**server address**, **ssl certification** also configurable).

-All timestamps that are consumed by the endpoints, either as query parameters or in the request body, must be formatted as an offset date and time as specified in **ISO 8601**.

 By default, all endpoints except for **shutdown** are enabled.
 To configure the enablement of an endpoint, use its `management.endpoint.<id>.enabled` property.
 The following example enables the **shutdown** endpoint: